 Opperman History Travel Fund

 The Opperman History Travel Fund supports graduate and undergraduate majors who take a history course that travels as part of the course of study.
-Preference is given for international travel.
-One award of $500 will be made for a course taken over winter term break, with applications due November 30th; a second award of $500 is available for a summer term class, with applications due February 15th.
-Students must have a minimum GPA of 3.0, if undergraduate, and 3.5, if a graduate student and have completed one semester at Eastern Michigan.
-Applications are available here.
+Preference is given for international travel, which will receive a scholarship of $1000; if there are no qualified international applicants in a given year, an award of $500 will be given for a domestic travel course in the summer.
+One award will be made for a course taken over winter term break, with applications due November 30th; a second award is available for a summer term class, with applications due February 15th.
+Students must have a minimum GPA of 3.0, if an undergraduate, and 3.5, if a graduate student, and have completed one semester at Eastern Michigan.
+Applications for the Hill/Wittke/Opperman travel scholarships are available here; one application can be used to apply for all three.

 Pamela Graves Scholarship for Study in the United Kingdom and Ireland